danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 - Do we need to support changing state to COMPLETED?
 - The Attributes of the Scheduled Station Name Code Sequence shall only be retrieved with Sequence Matching.
 But the requirements says exact match or sequence match.
 - The Attributes of the Scheduled Station Class Code Sequence shall only be retrieved with Sequence Matching.
 But the requirements says exact match or sequence match.
+- Will a workitem involves multiple devices?
+- Do we need to support MV (value multitiplicity)